awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_cur_reports_as_efficiency_reports/1-4_queries_from_sar.md

 ```
 12. Explore the data.
 Choose the **three dots** next to the tables and views and choose **Preview table**.

 Congratulations!
-With a two click deployment from the AWS Serverless Application Repository you can query the CUR data, have pre-canned queries for proxy metrics of Amazon EC2 and Amazon S3, and additional reference data for the EC2 instance types in the table `ref_instance_types`.
+With a two-click deployment you can now query the CUR data, have pre-canned queries for proxy metrics for Amazon EC2 and Amazon S3, and additional reference data for the EC2 instance types in the table `ref_instance_types`.

-You can now continue with Part 2.
+You can now continue with Lab 2 in which you will learn to extend the queries by further data sources.

 {{< prev_next_button link_prev_url="../1-3_query_s3_usage_by_class" link_next_url="../2_add_assumptions" />}}